ROCm/hipfort/docs/install/quick-start.rst

 .. note::

-The above steps demonstrate the use of the `hipfc` utility. `hipfc` calls `hipcc` for non-Fortran files and then compiles the Fortran files and links to the object file created by `hipcc`.
+The preceding steps demonstrate the `hipfc` utility. `hipfc` calls `hipcc` for non-Fortran files and then compiles the Fortran files and links to the object file created by `hipcc`.